 The atmosphere is an important factor in allowing Earth to be a habitable planetary body.
-The atmosphere is crucial in blocking some of the most dangerous aspect of the light spectrum produced by the Sun.
-Ionised atoms in the atmosphere burn up meteors and othe space debris, protecting the Earth from impacts.
+The atmosphere is crucial in blocking some of the most dangerousaspectst of the light spectrum produced by the Sun.
+Ionized atoms in the atmosphere burn up meteors and other space debris, protecting the Earth from impacts.

-Finally, our planet is able to retain the atmosphere essential for life thanks in part due to its perfect size of our moon.
+Finally, our planet can retain the atmosphere essential for life thanks in part due to the perfect size of our moon.
 If the Earth were smaller, such as the size of the moon, the gravity needed to retain an atmosphere would be too weak.
-The moon does possess an atmoshere, but it is tenuous, not sufficient to retain heat or protect against impacts.
+The moon does possess an atmosphere, but it is tenuous, and not sufficient to retain heat or protect against impacts.
 For this reason, our moon is heavily cratered and not habitable without specialized equipment.
 Thanks to our atmosphere, Earth can regulate heat from the sun and sustain human, aquatic and animal life.

 The Earth-Moon relationship that our planet possesses is indeed rare.
 Let’s take a closer look at our moon and see why it is so rare.

-Without the moon there would be no moonbeams, no month, no lunacy, no Apollo program, less poetry, and a world where every night is dark and gloomy.
-Although there are dozens of moons in the solar system, the familiar ghostly white moon that illuminates our night sky is highly unusual and its presence has played an importatnt role in life on Earth.
+Without the moon, there would be no moonbeams, no month, no lunacy, no Apollo program, less poetry, and a world where every night is dark and gloomy.
+Although there are dozens of moons in the solar system, the familiar ghostly white moon that illuminates our night sky is highly unusual and its presence has played an important role in life on Earth.

-What is most facinating is the liklihood that an Earth-sized planet should have a moon in the first place.
+What is most fascinating is the likelihood that an Earth-sized planet should have a moon in the first place.
 The fact that our planet has a moon and then a moon as large as ours is indeed one in a billion.
 Due to the gravitational pull of our planet, our moon should be much smaller than our celestial companion.

-These moons are small and irregular shaped.
+These moons are small and irregularly shaped.
 Although a spectacular sight to see two moons in the blue Martian sunset, these moons do not aid Mars as our moon aids Earth.
 Some of the solar system’s moons are huge.
 Jupiter’s Ganymede is nearly as large as Mars.
-Saturn’s Titan is so large that is has an atmosphere, although much denser than Earth’s and much colder.
+Saturn’s Titan is so large that it has an atmosphere, although much denser than Earth’s and much colder.

-Our moon is a freak of cosmology because of its large size in comparision to the parent planet.
-Our moon is nearly a third the size of Earth, is some ways more of a twin rather than a subordinate.
-The only other case and point is Pluto and its companion Charon.
-I will discuss Pluto and the Kuiper Belt Ojbects in a later post.
+Our moon is a freak of cosmology because of its large size in comparison to the parent planet.
+Our moon is nearly a third the size of Earth and is in some ways more of a twin rather than a subordinate.
+The only other case and point are Pluto and its companion Charon.
+I will discuss Pluto and the Kuiper Belt Objects in a later post.

 The Moon’s Role in Life on Earth:

-The moon plays two pivotal roles effecting life on earth, tides and stabilizing Earth’s rotational axis.
-Both these effect are due to the combined gravitational effects of the Sun and Moon.
+The moon plays two pivotal roles in affecting life on earth, tides, and stabilizing Earth’s rotational axis.
+Both these effects are due to the combined gravitational effects of the Sun and Moon.
 The pull of these two bodies produces bulges in the ocean, toward and away from the Sun and Moon.
-The alternating effects of these two celestial bodies causes the ocean to bulge respectivly to the near and far sides of our planet.
+The alternating effects of these two celestial bodies cause the ocean to bulge respectively to the near and far sides of our planet.

-If the Moon were smaller or more distant, or if Jupiter were large or closer, or if Earth were closer or farther from the Sun; the moons’ stabilizing influence would be less effective.
-Without a large moon, Earth’s rotatinal axis might vary by as much as 90-degrees.
-Mercury provides an example of what can happen to a planet whose rotational axis in nearly perfectly perpendicular to the plane of its orbit.
+If the Moon were smaller or more distant, or if Jupiter were large or closer, or if Earth were closer or farther from the Sun; the moon’s stabilizing influence would be less effective.
+Without a large moon, Earth’s rotational axis might vary by as much as 90 degrees.
+Mercury provides an example of what can happen to a planet whose rotational axis is nearly perfectly perpendicular to the plane of its orbit.

 Mercury is the closest planet to the Sun.
 Most of its surface is hellishly hot.
 However, radar images from Earth show that the poles of the planet are covered in ice.
-Despite Mercury’s close proxcimity to the Sun, viewed from the poles, the Sun is always on the horizon.
-In contrast to Mercury’s lack of axial tilt, the planet Uranus has a 90-degree tilt; one pole is exposed the sunlight for half a year, while the other experiences cryogenic darkness for a year.
+Despite Mercury’s proximity to the Sun, viewed from the poles, the Sun is always on the horizon.
+In contrast to Mercury’s lack of axial tilt, the planet Uranus has a 90-degree tilt; one pole has exposed the sunlight for half a year, while the other experiences cryogenic darkness for a year.

 The situation on Earth is very peculiar.
-Most terrestrial planets in our solar system have exprienced large scale and chaotic behaviors due to the obliquity of axial tilt.
+Most terrestrial planets in our solar system have experienced large-scale and chaotic behaviors due to the obliquity of axial tilt.
 The presence of the Moon has a stabilizing effect on Earth, allowing life to thrive.
 Without this effect, Earth could very easily be another Mercury or Uranus.
 We owe our present climate stability to an exceptional celestial companion, the Moon.

 Our Moon is not only rare but a freak of cosmology.
-The moon is one of the pirmary reasons that life on Earth exists.
+The moon is one of the primary reasons that life on Earth exists.

 I will take a break here.
 I’m sure that many of you are getting tired of reading or have other important things to attend to.
-I will be back soon to conclude our discussion on why our observatinal platform is rare.
-I will discuss the impact of Jupiter, the Milky Way and my personal reflection of why Earth is so rare.
+I will be back soon to conclude our discussion on why our observational platform is rare.
+I will discuss the impact of Jupiter, the Milky Way, and my reflection of why Earth is so rare.